stevelerner/cypress/README.md

 })
 ```

-### 5. Configure GitHub Secrets
+### 5. Configure GitHub Repository Secrets

-In your GitHub repository, go to Settings > Secrets and variables > Actions and add:
+In your GitHub repository, go to Settings > Secrets and variables > Actions, then:

+1. Click the "Secrets" tab (not Variables)
+2. Click "New repository secret" button
+3. Add these two repository secrets:

+- Name: `CYPRESS_RECORD_KEY`
-- `CYPRESS_RECORD_KEY` - Your Cypress Cloud record key
+  - Value: Your Cypress Cloud record key (sensitive authentication data)

+- Name: `CYPRESS_PROJECT_ID`
-- `CYPRESS_PROJECT_ID` - Your Cypress Cloud project ID
+  - Value: Your Cypress Cloud project ID

+Note: Use **repository secrets**, not environment secrets.
+Repository secrets are accessible to all workflows in the repo, which is what we need for this setup.

 ## Usage